 Logitech C930e webcam review: Price, availability, and compatibility

 Logitech has long been a mainstay in the laptop peripherals game, and the C930e has been part of the webcam scene since 2013.
-The latest C930e model has an MSRP of $129, but you can find it on sale at various retailers for roughly $100.
+The latest C930e model has an MSRP of $129, but you can find it on sale at various retailers for roughly $100, or knock a few dollars off with one of our Logitech promo codes.
 Logitech makes some of the best quality webcams around, though, so keep an eye on shrinking inventories.